 The village of Wetheral stands on the west bank of the River Eden some four miles east of Carlisle, for which it serves as a dormitory.
-Wetheral stands a little over a mile south of the A69 and is usually reached from it, though it is worth noting that the most obvious access, from the junction of the A69 with the B6063, is via a junction rendered blind by a bridge and a corner on a fast road: it is not a good place to try turning right, whichever direction you are approaching from.
+Wetheral stands a little over a mile south of the A69 and is usually reached from it, though it is worth noting that the most obvious access, from the junction of the A69 with the B6063, is via a junction rendered blind by a bridge and a corner on a fast road: it is not a good place to try turning right.

 Wetheral is also accessible from Junction 42 on the M6, two and a half miles to the south west; or via minor roads from the west, from Carlisle via Scotby.
 One direction from which there is no vehicular access is from the east.
 The only bridge here over the river is the tall Eden Viaduct carrying the Carlisle to Newcastle railway (and a footpath).
 The nearest road bridges over the River Eden are on the A69 to the north, or at Armathwaite, six miles to the south.